cardano-foundation/developer-portal/docs/smart-contracts/plutus.md

 Prior knowledge of Haskell or functional programming is also recommended, as Plutus is heavily based on Haskell and includes advanced features like Template Haskell, type-level programming, and effect systems.
 - [Apply for the Plutus Pioneer Program](https://testnets.cardano.org/en/plutus-pioneer-program/)

+You can also check out the book "Plutus - Learning a smart-contract language" that follows the 3rd iteration of the Plutus pioneer programm and contains all code examples from the course.
+The book is availabe at this repository: https://github.com/LukaKurnjek/plutus-pioneer-program.